micmejia/bible-dump/NKJV/Leviticus/Lev 5.md

 And he shall make restitution for the harm that he has done in regard to the holy thing, and shall add one-fifth to it and give it to the priest.
 So the priest shall make atonement for him with the ram of the trespass offering, and it shall be forgiven him.

 ###### 17
-"If a person sins, and commits any of these things which are forbidden to be done by the commandments of the Lord, though he does not know _it_, yet he is guilty and shall bear his [^e]iniquity.
+"If a person sins, and commits any of these things which are forbidden to be done by the commandments of the Lord, though he does not know _it_, yet he is guilty and shall bear his iniquity.

 ###### 18
 And he shall bring to the priest a ram without blemish from the flock, with your valuation, as a trespass offering.
 So the priest shall make atonement for him regarding his ignorance in which he erred and did not know _it_, and it shall be forgiven him.